Learn how to Google yourself effectively so you know what information exists online that pertains to you.

 If you find any information you don't want visible online, you have a few options.
 If you posted the information yourself, all you have to do is remove it.
 If someone else posted it, you'll need to ask the website or individual to remove the information for you.
 Keep in mind that they're not obligated to comply with your request.
 If you need help negotiating with a website, contact WiredSafety.org, and its volunteers will do their best to advise you on your case.

-You can also use a service like BrandYourself.com to try to improve your search results instead of removing the information all together.
+You can also use a service like BrandYourself.com to try to improve your search results instead of removing the information.
 This is a great option if you have the same name as someone else—maybe someone with a less-than-stellar reputation—and that person keeps showing up first on the results page.
 BrandYourself will help you position your information closer to the top so people won't get the wrong idea about you when they do a cursory search for your name.

 Google yourself now if you haven't done it already!
 You never know what you're going to find.